iLVL-Key/FFXI/addons/leaderboard/readme.md

 - optout - Add your name to the Optout list.
 - report - Receive a score report via tell.

+### To-do
+- Lunge/Swipe are currently added to both Nukes and Magic Burst as-is.
+The message give by using Lunge/Swipe is identical between it causing a Magic Burst or not.
+Need to figure out how to differentiate between the two.
+- Base when the LOW WS score gets called out on the number of party members?
+- Add pet BPs.
+Need to look into how to determine who owns the Avatar and add it to their scores.
+Physical/Hybrid Rages should be counted as Weapon skills since they can create Skillchains, and Magical Rages counted as Nukes/MBs.

 ### Version History

 **3.1**